Behind the scenes, states race to shore up 2020 elections

-WASHINGTON — The officials in charge of running America’s elections convened in the nation's capitol this week to test and discuss their preparations for the 2020 U.S. general election.
+WASHINGTON — The officials in charge of running America’s elections in many states convened in the nation's capitol this week to test and discuss their preparations for the 2020 U.S. presidential election.

 On their checklists: Everything.

-While praising the new information sharing network between state and federal authorities, officials who spoke with NBC News touched on a wide variety of challenges they continue to face, from disappointment with weak support by the executive branch to persistent concerns about disinformation and even the basics of running an election.
+While praising the new information sharing network between state and federal authorities, officials who spoke with NBC News touched on a wide variety of challenges they continue to face, from disappointment with weak support by the executive branch to persistent concerns about disinformation.

 “We need to make sure that our operations are as resilient as possible, meaning that our hardware and software prevents attack, and measures are in place to survive an attack so that voters can trust the results of the election,” said Nellie Gorbea, the Rhode Island secretary of state.